A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Main results in sectors of analyticity

 \subsubsection{Arrays of poles near regular sectors of tronqu\'ees solutions}

 Solutions $h$ satisfying \eqref{eq:eqsm} are analytic for large $x$ in the right half plane.
 Beyond the edges of the sector $-\pi/2\leqslant{\rm{arg}}\, x\leqslant\pi/2$, $h$ develops arrays of poles (unless $h$ is tritronqu\'ee).
-These facts are proved, and the location of the first few arrays of singularities is given in \cite{invent} and are overviewed below.
+These facts are proved, together with the location of the first few arrays of singularities, in \cite{invent} and \cite{cch} and are overviewed below.

 Given $h$ as in Theorem \ref{P1p} there is a unique constant $C_+$ with the following properties.
 Denoting $\xi=\xi(x)=C_+x^{-1/2}e^{-x}$ the leading behavior of $h$ for large $|x|$ with ${\rm{arg}}\, x$ close to $\pi/2$ is